hezbranch/Tufts-GPA-Calculator/README.md

 With this tool, students can "what-if" their grades during the covid-19 pandemic.

-Students can use this tool to decide if they should use the "Exceptional Pass-Fail" policy for the semester.
+Students can use this tool to decide if they should use the "Exceptional Pass" (EP) policy for the semester.

 **To run in command line**:
 - download zipped file and extract